olifink/vscode-happy-endings/README.md

 ### 2. Smart comment current line and move to next

-The smart un/comment function is the simple union of commenting or uncommenting the current line and moving down to the next line.
+The smart un/comment function is the simple union of commenting or uncommenting the current line and moving down to the next line with one shortcut `Ctrl+Shift /`.

 It makes commenting consequtive lines quick and easy without having to mark a selection block first: